Prismatic cohomology relative to $\delta$-rings

 \begin{definition}[The prismatic site] Let $A\rightarrow R$ be a $\delta$-pair.
 The prismatic site $(R/A)_\Prism$ of $R$ relative to the $\delta$-ring $A$ is the opposite of the category of commutative squares

-where $B\rightarrow\overline{B}=B/I$ is a bounded prism and $A\rightarrow B$ is a map of $\delta$-rings; we equip this category with the $(p,I)$-completely faithfully flat topology in $B$.
+where $(B,I)$ is a bounded prism, $\overline{B}=B/I$, and $A\rightarrow B$ is a map of $\delta$-rings; we equip this category with the $(p,I)$-completely faithfully flat topology in $B$.
 The proof that $(R/A)_\Prism$ is indeed a site is the same as the first paragraph of the proof of~\cite[Cor.~3.12]{prisms}. \end{definition}

-\begin{remark}[Comparison to other prismatic sites] \begin{enumerate} \item[(a)] If $A$ is itself a bounded prism and the map $A\rightarrow R$ factors through $\overline{A}$, then $(R/A)_\Prism$ agrees by definition with the relative prismatic site of $R$ over $A$ defined in~\cite[Def.~4.1]{prisms}.
-This follows since $A\rightarrow B$ has to take the prismatic ideal in $A$ to ideal $I = \ker(B \to \overline{B})$ by commutativity of~\eqref{eq:site}. \item[(b)] If $A=\bZ_p$, then $(R/\bZ_p)_\Prism$ agrees with the absolute prismatic site $(R)_\Prism$ of $R$ defined in~\cite[Def.~4.4.27]{bhatt-lurie-apc} since $\bZ_p$ is initial as a $p$-complete $\delta$-ring.
+\begin{remark}[Comparison to other prismatic sites] \begin{enumerate} \item[(a)] If $(A,J)$ is itself a bounded prism and the map $A\rightarrow R$ factors through $\overline{A}=A/J$, then $(R/A)_\Prism$ agrees by definition with the relative prismatic site of $R$ over $A$ defined in~\cite[Def.~4.1]{prisms}.
+This follows since $A\rightarrow B$ has to take $J$ to the ideal $I = \ker(B \to \overline{B})$ by commutativity of~\eqref{eq:site}. \item[(b)] If $A=\bZ_p$, then $(R/\bZ_p)_\Prism$ agrees with the absolute prismatic site $(R)_\Prism$ of $R$ defined in~\cite[Def.~4.4.27]{bhatt-lurie-apc} since $\bZ_p$ is initial as a $p$-complete $\delta$-ring.
 In particular, in the special case of $(\bZ_p/\bZ_p)_\Prism$, we recover the site of all bounded prisms. \end{enumerate} \end{remark}